pytorchbearer/torchbearer/docs/examples/vae.rst

 Training the Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We train the model by creating a torchmodel and a sconcemodel and calling fit_generator.
+We train the model by creating a torchmodel and a binkmodel and calling fit_generator.

 .. literalinclude:: ../../examples/vae.py
    :lines: 115-120